kyzh0/zephyr/README.md

 - Real-time data - average wind speed, gust, direction, and temperature.
 - Webcams - live images from various cameras.
 - Interactive map - easy to use with intuitive colours and icons.
+- Filtering and history - a flexible way to interface with the data.
 - Charts and tables - a tidy representation of each station's data over time.
 - Live grid view - easy to integrate with XCTrack for in-flight updates.
 - RASP soudings - overlay of skew-T plots from [RASP](https://rasp.nz).